17 May The Benefits of Having an Elderly Care Plan

 The benefits of having an Elderly Care Plan is more important than ever before.
 With current and future advancements, combining medicine and technology, people are living longer.
 In fact, founders from noted

 global technology companies like Google, PayPal, and Oracle are infusing hundreds of millions of dollars into cures for diseases that are common in the elderly.
 Oracle co-founder, Larry Ellison, started the Ellison Medical Foundation which supports biomedical research on age-related diseases and disabilities.
-And, in 2016, he donated $200 million to support cancer research at the University of Southern California.
+In 2016 he donated $200 million to support cancer research at the University of Southern California.

 Consequently, it is vital for our aging loved ones to take a proactive approach and have a clear and effective Elderly Care Plan in place.
 This process will help them to avoid unnecessary stress and financial worries down the road.